10 Holiday Self Care Tips from a Trainer

 Related Post: How to Make a Gratitude List + Sample Template

-Note, these self-care tips can help relieve some of the anxiety and low moods that hit around the holidays, but if you find yourself struggling with depression or anxiety that won’t go away or holiday stress that overwhelms you, find a licensed mental health professional for help.
+Note: These self-care tips can help relieve some of the anxiety and low moods that hit around the holidays, but if you find yourself struggling with depression or anxiety that won’t go away, find a licensed mental health professional for help.
+If you’re dealing with the holiday blues, reach out for support.
 If you’re struggling with winter blues or seasonal depression, check out our article on How to Beat Winter Blues and Understand SAD.
 As someone with anxiety, I understand the importance of mental health care and also listening to your body.
 So slow down and take some time for yourself to get an idea of what strategies will help you the most - this season and always.

 Mental Health During the Holidays